Parasitic-free gate: A protected switch between idle and entangled states: Error mitigation of PF gate

 \subsection{Error during coupler frequency variation}

-In the PF gate at idle mode, the coupler frequency is far detuned from the frequency of qubits.
+For the Genuine PF gate, the coupler frequency is far detuned from the frequency of qubits.
 Switching the mode to entangled mode requires that the coupler frequency is brought much closer to the qubits.
-To avoid reinitialization of qubit states after a frequency change, we can perform the frequency change so that leakage does not take place from the computational subspace to other energy levels.
+While for the Affine PF gate, the coupler frequency is near qubits, then switching the mode to entangled mode only needs slight change in the coupler frequency, e.g. with a WTQ.
+Figure~\ref{fig:adia}(a) sketches the two types of PF gate implemented in device 2.
+In either case to avoid reinitialization of qubit states after a frequency change, we can perform the frequency change so that leakage does not take place from the computational subspace to other energy levels.
 This mandates to perform the coupler frequency change adiabatically \cite{dicarlo2009demonstration}.

 Leakage rate out of computational levels depends on the ramping speed of coupler frequency $d\omega_c/dt$.
-Given that usually, the coupler frequency is tuned by external magnetic flux $f=\Phi_{\rm ext}/\Phi_0$ with $\Phi_0$ being flux quantum unit, the rate of coupler frequency change can be written in terms of $d f/dt$ \cite{xu2020high-fidelity}.
+In particular, if the coupler frequency is tuned by external magnetic flux $f=\Phi_{\rm ext}/\Phi_0$ with $\Phi_0$ being flux quantum unit, the rate of coupler frequency change can be written in terms of $d f/dt$ \cite{xu2020high-fidelity}.
 Here we compare two protocols for the pulse envelopes to quantify the leakage due to $\omega_c$ modulation.

-Figure~\ref{fig:adia}(a) shows two pulses that we prepared for being used in device 2: a hyperbolic tangent envelope pulse in solid line and a flat-top Gaussian envelope in dashed line.
-The qubits are decoupled at $\wI=$6.577~GHz.
+\paragraph*{Genuine PF gate:} Figure~\ref{fig:adia}(b) shows two pulses that we prepared for being used on device 2: a hyperbolic tangent envelope pulse in solid line and a flat-top Gaussian envelope in dashed line.
+The qubits are decoupled at $\wia=$6.577~GHz.
 Figure~\ref{fig:coupler2dy}(b) shows that $\alpha_{ZX}$ is rather strong --- nearly $\sim$5~MHz --- at the frequency 4.8~GHz which we take as $\wE$.
-Note that much stronger $\alpha_{ZX}$ of about nearly 10~MHz is also possible in this device which corresponds to 0.2~GHz smaller coupler frequency.
+Note that much stronger $\alpha_{ZX}$ of about nearly 10~MHz is also possible on this device which corresponds to 0.2~GHz smaller coupler frequency.

+\paragraph*{Affine PF gate:} Figure~\ref{fig:adia}(c) shows similar two types of pulse envelope.
+The difference is that for Affine PF gate idle coupler frequency $\wib$ is lower than $\omega_c^{\rm E}$.
+On device 2 qubits are $ZZ$-free at $\wib=$4.509~GHz.
+To make a comparison, we tune the coupler frequency to make $\alpha_{ZX}$ also around 5~MHz but much closer to $\wib$ --- at the frequency 4.530~GHz which we take as $\wE$.